danebank/calendar-dev/wp-content/themes/wp-bootstrap-starter/readme.txt

 * Font Awesome icons, Copyright (C) Dave Gandy License: SIL Open Font License, version 1.1. - http://fontawesome.io/

 == Changelog ==
+= 3.0.2 - November 20, 2017 =
+* Add the slide arrow in the header

+= 3.0.1 - November 17, 2017 =
+* Update the appearance the page banner
+* Fix the text color of the presets

+= 3.0.0 - November 3, 2017 =
+* Update the header code base on bootstrap v4.0.0-beta.2
+* Style the page base on v4.0.0-beta.2
+* Add new typography preset

+= 2.5.5 - October 27, 2017 =
+* Fix the font in the typography preset
+* Add new typography preset

+= 2.5.4 - October 20, 2017 =
+* Add new Preset
+* Upgrade the bootstrap 4 alpha to bootstrap 4 beta

+= 2.5.3 - October 18, 2017 =
+* Add new Preset
+* Fix the fonts in Poppins / Lora

 = 2.5.2 - August 31, 2017 =
 * Make the subheader visible to front page